 - Over medium – low heat, stirring consistently with the whisk, bring the mixture to a boil.
 It is very important that you do not stop whisking/stirring during this time.
 If you do, the eggs could separate, and you might end up with scrambled eggs inside lemon juice.

-- Let the lemon curd boil for 8-10 minutes.
+- Once the lemon curd is boiling STOP WHISKING.
+Let the lemon curd boil untouched for 8 minutes.
 You will notice the mixture getting thicker the longer it boils.
 The mixture will also thicken as it cools.

-- After 8-10 minutes of boiling, remove the mixture from the heat and let it cool slightly before pouring it over your cheesecake layer.
+- After 8 minutes of uninterrupted boiling, remove the mixture from the heat and let it cool slightly before pouring it over your cheesecake layer.

 - Very carefully and gently pour all of the lemon curd mixture over the top of your cheesecake.